Flashback : Dallas

 The killing of Santos Rodriguez sparked outrage from all corners of the city, but particularly in the Mexican American community.
 All sorts of people — from ordinary citizens to militant Brown Berets — organized and protested, persistently demanding civil rights, social justice, and police reform.
 If anything positive resulted from this tragic event, perhaps it was a newly energized Hispanic community.

 I am ashamed to say that I was not aware of what had happened to Santos Rodriguez until I began to write about Dallas history a few years ago.
-This was an important turning-point in the history of Dallas — for many reasons (namely the Chicano movement, race relations, the fight for social justice, and an examination of Dallas Police Department procedure).
+This was an important turning point in the history of Dallas — for many reasons (namely in the Chicano movement, race relations, the fight for social justice, and an examination of Dallas Police Department procedure).
 Over the past week I’ve read a lot of the local coverage of the events of this case, and I’ve watched a lot of interviews of people who were involved, but perhaps the most immediate way I’ve experienced the events and emotions swirling about this case has been to watch television news footage shot as the story was unfolding.
 Thanks to the incredibly rich collection of TV news footage in the possession of the G. William Jones Film & Video Collection at SMU, I’ve been able to do that.

 *

-Santos Rodriguez (Nov.
+santos-rodriguez-cropped_smuSantos Rodriguez (Nov.
 7, 1960 – July 24, 1973)

 Sources & Notes

-Top photo is a family photo, from the Austin American-Statesman article “Is It Time For Dallas To Honor Santos Rodriguez?” by Gissela Santacruz, here.
+Top photo is a family photo, from the Austin American-Statesman article “Is It Time for Dallas to Honor Santos Rodriguez?” by Gissela Santacruz, here.

 My sincerest thanks to Jeremy Spracklen at SMU for alerting me to these two collections of important historical news footage from KDFW-TV/Ch.
 4 and WFAA-TV/Ch.
 8, both of which are held by the G. William Jones Film & Video Collection, Hamon Library, Southern Methodist University.
-(All screenshots from these two videos.)
+(All screenshots are from these two videos.)

 An excerpt from the 1982 KERA-produced documentary “Pride and Anger: A Mexican American Perspective of Dallas and Fort Worth” (the Santos Rodriguez case is discussed) is on YouTube here.